seng438-winter-2022/seng438-a3-DG-20/Deliverables/SENG438_Group25_Lab_Report_3.md

 <hr>

-# 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage
+# High Level Description of Five Selected Test Cases and Their Contribution to Coverage